Conserving the Barn Owl and its Environment

-Our Trust was founded in the 1980’s by a small group of volunteers who believed not only that they could reverse Barn Owl decline through practical conservation work, but also that they could use people’s interest in Barn Owls to increase environmental awareness.
+Our Trust was founded in the 1980’s by a small group of volunteers who believed not only that we can reverse Barn Owl decline through practical conservation work, but also that we can use people’s interest in Barn Owls to increase environmental awareness.
 Thus the Trust’s two-pronged approach “Conserving the Barn Owl and its Environment” was born.

 The Barn Owl Trust officially “hatched” on the 30th July 1988 with the arrival of its registered charity number and a donation of £25 from one of its founding Trustees.
 That was all we had: a number, twenty-five pounds, and a few highly committed and very active volunteers.